rpetrasch/dqman/docs/index.md

 - Discussion and feedback: Can be found on the [dicussions section](https://github.com/rpetrasch/dqman/discussions)
 - Call for contribution / participation: Write us an email [Richard Petrasch](mailto:richardroland2004@gmail.com), [Roland Petrasch](mailto:roland.petrasch@gmail.com)

+# Current Version
+- Please note that the current version is a draft (preprint) of the book and the code examples: 0.7e (as of Oct.
+2025)
+- We appreciate your feedback, ideas, discussion, and other contributions
+- The next update is planned for Nov.
+2025

 # Addtional Resources
 - Will be published here soon.